uhub/awesome-coq/README.md

 A curated list of awesome Coq frameworks, libraries and software.

-* [AbsInt/CompCert](https://github.com/AbsInt/CompCert) - The CompCert C verified compiler
+* [AbsInt/CompCert](https://github.com/AbsInt/CompCert) - The CompCert formally-verified C compiler
 * [uwplse/verdi](https://github.com/uwplse/verdi) - A framework for formally verifying distributed systems implementations in Coq
 * [UniMath/UniMath](https://github.com/UniMath/UniMath) - This coq library aims to formalize a substantial body of mathematics using the univalent point of view.
 * [vladimirias/Foundations](https://github.com/vladimirias/Foundations) - Development of the univalent foundations of mathematics in Coq